rokath/trice/docs/TriceEncodings.md

 and so on...

-On each 4-byte aligned offset a sync packet {0x89, 0xab, 0xcd, 0xef} can be inserted.
+A sync packet {0x89, 0xab, 0xcd, 0xef} can be inserted anytime between 2 trices but not inside a trice.

 ## Encoding `bare`